Chris230291/STB-Proxy/README.md

 - Download the repo
 - Doubble click `app.py`
 - Go to `http://localhost:8001` in a browser and enter Portal URL + MAC

+# Note

+I am not s programmer.
+Most of the stuff envolved with getting this working (excluding some basic python knowledge) I learnt while putting this app together.
+If you see any room for improvement please make suggestions and/or pull requests.